aimagelab/human-pose-annotation-tool/README.md

 ![Example image_4](https://github.com/aimagelab/human-pose-annotation-tool/blob/master/img/example_4.png)

 Our tool takes into account pre-existing annotations, plotting Body Joints over depth frames, for using such informations as a starting point.
 The RGB frame is also shown, to allow an easier reference.
+We noted down 3329 frames from watch-n-patch for our Body Pose Estimation CNN, annotations are available [here](http://imagelab.ing.unimore.it/depthbodypose).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 There's not much to do, just install prerequisites and download all the files.